 Adding to the election year challenges were increased mail voting levels and new mandates for increased locations for mailed ballots to be deposited (if they were not mailed).
 New state laws and regulations required the number of drop box locations to be greatly expanded.
 The prior election required the ROV to have 28 drop box locations.
-Because of The Grand Jury determined that it was a matter of public interest to assess and report the performance of the ROV during this "crisis management" situation.
-An added factor was concerns that were raised nationally about the management and integrity of the 2020 election.

-a new state law, Senate Bill 423, passed just three months prior to the November 2020 election (August 6, 2020), the number of required drop box locations more than doubled to 66 (per Section 2 of SB 423).
+Because of a new state law, Senate Bill 423, passed just three months prior to the November 2020 election (August 6, 2020), the number of required drop box locations more than doubled to 66 (per Section 2 of SB 423).
 Because of the dramatic increase in demand, there was a short supply of drop boxes that could be purchased and that met state law requirements.
 At the same time, these drop box locations had to be secure and strategically placed to meet new state requirements.